-The Board of Directors, consisting of five members, is appointed by the government, which also appoints the Chairman and Deputy Chairman.
+The Board of Directors, consisting of five members, is appointed by the government, which also appoints the Chair and Deputy Chair.

 The Board has full responsibility for AP6’s activities and in those areas where the Board’s work is not regulated by the Sixth AP Fund Act (2000:193), it is regulated by the Rules of Procedure set by the Board each year.
 Besides the Board members, Board meetings are attended by AP6’s Managing Director and relevant employees who possess specialist expertise or who are reporting on a particular topic.
 The tasks of the Board include setting AP6’s performance target, deciding on investments, appointing and evaluating the Managing Director and ensuring that AP6 has sound procedures in place for internal controls and monitoring.
 Furthermore, the Board conducts an annual assessment of day-to-day operations, focusing on the long-term perspective.

 The Board has allocated some of its activities to the following three committees.

 The Audit Committee assists the Board in a drafting capacity in matters concerning audits and financial reporting.
 It also has decision authority on certain matters.
 The Committee’s task is to monitor AP6’s financial reporting and the efficiency of its internal controls, internal audit (as required) and risk management, as well as briefing the Board on the audit of the annual report.